 There really is no wrong way to do your family history.
-You can decide to trace a branch, a family or even just one ancestor.
-But there are mistakes in genealogy that you may make during the course of your research.
+You can decide to trace a branch, a family, or even just one ancestor.
+But there are mistakes in genealogy that you may make during your research.

 Your approach may be to discover names and connections at first.

 Or, you may want to focus your attention on an individual and learn as much as you can before going on to the next person.

 I will present some guidelines that you should consider when researching your family tree.
 This will ensure that your tree will be free from errors and that you can be proud of your research.